daggerstrahd/daggerstrahd.github.io/Curse Of Strahd Adversaries.md

 **Etherealness - Action (2 Stress)**
 The night hag becomes ethereal, able to move through solid objects and invisible to those on the material plane.
 She can attack from the ethereal plane but takes 1 Stress to do so.

-**Nightmare Haunting - Action (3 Stress, once per long rest)**
+**Nightmare Haunting - Action (3 Stress, 1 per long rest)**
 Target one sleeping creature within Far range.
 The hag invades their dreams.
-The target must make an Instinct roll (Difficulty 16) or gain no benefit from that rest and mark 2 Stress upon waking.
+Spend a Fear to force them to make an Instinct Reaction Roll (16).
+On a failure, they gain no benefit from that Long Rest and mark 2 Stress upon waking.

 **Hag Coven - Special**
 When three hags work together, they gain access to powerful shared magic.
 They can cast powerful curses, create illusions, and scry on distant targets.